Orders and execution FAQs

 What is slippage?

-Slippage is when an order is filled at a price other than the requested price.
+Slippage occurs when an order is filled at a price other than the requested price.

 Our quoted prices are executable the majority of the time.
 In fast-moving markets, orders may be executed at a price which has ceased to be the best market price.
 Limit orders will always be filled at the price asked or better.